Eleven-Z/rhino/README.md

 ##### 2) A common authorization framework for the Hadoop ecosystem

 Each component currently has its own authorization engine.
-We will abstract the common functions into a reusable authorization framework with a consistent interface.
-Where appropriate we will either modify an existing engine to work within this framework, or we will plug in a common default engine.
+We abstract the common functions into a reusable authorization framework with a consistent interface.
+Where appropriate we either modify an existing engine to work within this framework, or we plug in a common default engine.
 Therefore we also must normalize how security policy is expressed and applied by each component.
-Core, HDFS, ZooKeeper, and HBase currently support simple access control lists (ACLs) composed of users and groups.
-We see this as a good starting point.
-Where necessary we will modify components so they each offer equivalent functionality, and build support into others.
+Core, HDFS, ZooKeeper, and HBase currently support access control lists (ACLs) composed of users and groups.
+Hive Server supports RBAC permissions set on the database, table or view level.
+We see this as a good starting point; these different approaches need to be integrated so that a single normalized permissions policy can be in effect for the vast majority of data access paths.

 ##### 3) Token based authentication and single sign on